 It’s common knowledge that SEO & Online reviews are closely linked.
+The importance of reviews for SEO is undeniable.

 According to reports from Moz, reviews placed are believed to make up 10% of the criteria for how Google actually displays results.